plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 ### Add the Plausible script snippet to your site

-Add the Plausible script snippet to your site and make sure your tracking setup includes the second line as shown below:
+Add the Plausible script snippet to your site and make sure your tracking setup includes the second script as shown below:

 ```html
 <script async defer data-domain="<yourdomain.com>" src="https://plausible.io/js/plausible.js"></script>